 c.
 An umbrella policy with a limit of five million dollars ($5,000,000) in the aggregate that is in excess of coverage provided under PBI’s general liability insurance;

-14. Survival of Terms and Conditions.
-Provisions hereof related to fees and taxes (to the extent payment obligations remain) (Section 3); security event (Section 5.g); licenses (Section 6); intellectual property and confidentiality (Section 7); disclaimer of warranties and limitation of liability (Section 8); indemnification (Section 9); audit (Section 11 for three years); maintenance of records (Section 12); survival (Section 15); Third-Party Data provider obligations (Section 16); privacy principles (Section 17); and governing law and forum (Section 27); miscellaneous (Section 28); and no third party beneficiaries (Section 29) shall survive any termination of these Terms and Conditions or any Transmittal Form.
+15. Survival of Terms and Conditions; Statute of Limitations.
+Provisions hereof related to fees and taxes (to the extent payment obligations remain) (Section 3); security event (Section 5.g.); licenses (Section 6); intellectual property and confidentiality (Section 7); warranties and limitation of liability (Section 8); indemnification (Section 9); audit rights (Section 11 for three years); maintenance of records (Section 12); survival (Section 15); Third-Party Data provider obligations (Section 17); privacy principles (Section 18); governing law and forum (Section 27); miscellaneous (Section 28); and no third party beneficiaries (Section 29) shall survive any termination of these Terms and Conditions or any Transmittal Form.
 Client must file any Action no later than the earlier of (i) twelve (12) months after delivery of the specific Services related to the event giving rise to the claim or (ii) the termination of these Terms and Conditions.
 Client hereby waives the right to file any Action under any longer statute of limitations.
 “Action” shall mean any claim, demand, request, claim for indemnity, lawsuit, or proceeding arising directly or indirectly under these Terms and Conditions or a Transmittal Form.

-15. Employee Training.
-Each Party shall train its employees on the obligations under these Terms and Conditions prior to allowing access to Services or access to the data in the Services.
-In addition, PBI as of the date hereof requires the following training of its employees on an annual basis: US data privacy and security, information security, and HIPAA.
+16. Employee Training.
+Each Party shall train its employees on the obligations under these Terms and Conditions prior to allowing access to Services.
+In addition, as of the date hereof, PBI requires the following training of its employees on an annual basis: US data privacy and security, information security, and HIPAA.

 a.
-Third Party Flow Down Requirements.
-Client understands that PBI obtains Third Party Data from third-party data providers that require PBI to flow-down certain obligations as available on PBI’s website (at https://www.pbinfo.com/dmf-data-terms/ and https://www.pbinfo.com/third-party-data-terms/) and updated from time to time (the “Flow Down Obligations”).
+Third-Party Flow Down Requirements.
+Client understands that PBI obtains Third-Party Data from third-party data providers that require PBI to flow-down certain obligations as available on PBI’s website (at http://www.pbinfo.com/dmf-data-terms/ and http://www.pbinfo.com/third-party-data-terms/) (the “Flow Down Obligations”).
 The Flow Down Obligations (as amended from time to time and made available at the URLs listed above) are hereby incorporated by reference to the extent applicable to the Services.

 b.
 Client Credentialing.